martinthomson/ROLIE/README.md

 ## Building the Draft

 The main draft currently compiles using xml2rfc, and the master branch shouldn't produce any major Idnits errors.

+The CSS file included can generate a rough estimation of the built draft when applied to the XML.
+Please note that this building process is NOT officially supported, and does NOT generate an accurate representation.
+The rendered document is for estimation ONLY.
+At the moment this CSS file is written in the oXygen Editor CSS subset, this is liable to change.

 ## NOTE WELL